MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ~~~
 {: .output}

-These are all of the things available to us from importhing `molecool`.
+These are all the things available to us from importing `molecool`.
 You will see your `functions` module, but you will also see `np` and `plt`.
 This comes from using `from .functions import *` and is why using `import *` is usually considered a bad practice.
 You will notice that we cannot call `molecool.measure.calculate_distance`